jina-ai/api/README.md

 [![Jina](https://github.com/jina-ai/jina/blob/master/.github/badges/license-badge.svg?raw=true  "Jina is licensed under Apache-2.0")](#license)
 [![Jina Docs](https://github.com/jina-ai/jina/blob/master/.github/badges/docs-badge.svg?raw=true  "Checkout our docs and learn Jina")](https://docs.jina.ai)

 The schema of Jina command line interface exposed as JSON and YAML files.
 They can be used and refered in the 3rd-party applications.
-The schema is tagged with version given by `jina -v`.
+The schema is tagged with [the Jina's version](https://github.com/jina-ai/jina/blob/master/RELEASE.md#version-explained).
 This repository is maintained by [jina-bot](https://github.com/jina-bot), it gets updated everytime jina-ai/jina is updated or released.

 ## Schema URL